gomorpheus/morpheus-apidoc/source/includes/_instances.md

-shutdownDays |  | Filter by shutdownDays less than or equal to the specified value shutdownDaysMin |  | Filter by shutdownDays greater than or equal to the specified value label |  | Filter by label(s). metadata |  | Filter by metadata tags.
-This allows filtering by arbitrary tag names and values like this `metadata.foo=bar`
+shutdownDays |  | Filter by shutdownDays less than or equal to the specified value shutdownDaysMin |  | Filter by shutdownDays greater than or equal to the specified value label |  | Filter by label(s). tags |  | Filter by metadata tags.
+This allows filtering by arbitrary tag names and values like this `metadata.foo=bar`.

 ## Get a Specific Instance